 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Today's Homeowner has found the top mover in your area to be Two Men And A Truck.
+The best mover in Amarillo, according to Today's Homeowner, are Two Men And A Truck.

-We use multiple different criteria to determine which movers in Amarillo are the best ones.
+We use various different criteria to determine which movers in Amarillo are the best ones.
 They include: